Art Exhibit Closes Early Amid Sexual Harassment Claims Against Photographer

 "In response, with deep regret, and only after careful thought, I believe it is more respectful to all concerned — to your mission, and to the work itself — to take down the show ahead of schedule, and remove the exhibit as soon as possible."

 The museum honored the artist's wishes, disassembling the exhibition the following day.
-The news is what led art lovers like Diana Crane to rearrange their schedules – to see "The Brown Sisters" for what she believes could be the last time.
+The news is what led art lovers like Crane to rearrange their schedules — to see "The Brown Sisters" for what she believes could be the last time.

 "A part of me feels like, we'll never see it again," she said.
-Though she supports the #MeToo movement and understands why it will be difficult for museums and galleries to show the work going forward, she does feel a sense of loss.
+Though she supports the #MeToo movement and understands why it will be difficult for museums and galleries to show the work in the future, she does feel a sense of loss.

 "I have really mixed emotions about the whole thing," she said.

-The photography community and art community at large is struggling too, with whether one can or should separate art from the artist.
+The photography community and art community at large are struggling too, with whether one can or should separate art from the artist.

-Natalie Schaefer is an artist and photographer in Boston.
-She said that showing and celebrating Nixon's work contributes to the power he has over young women.
+Natalie Schaefer, an artist and photographer in Boston, said that showing and celebrating Nixon's work contributes to the power he has over young women.

 "He wasn't just a professor," she said.
 "Half the reason [photography students] go to MassArt likely is because they know he works there.
 So they already really respect him as this celebrity."